On properties and numerical computation of critical points of eigencurves of bivariate matrix pencils: Numerical examples and applications

 \begin{example} \rm To illustrate the quadratic convergence of Algorithm 4 near a ZGV point, we apply the algorithm to the pencil \eqref{ex:mat_exaone} from Example~\ref{exa:one} and initial approximations obtained by the MFRD using $\delta=10^{-2}$.
 The convergence plots of nine obtained solutions, composed of six ZGV points and three 2D points of type d), where the eigencurves intersect, are presented in Figure \ref{fig:convg_plot}.
 To emphasize the quadratic convergence, we used computation in higher precision.
 Although the Jacobian is singular at the solution, we observe initial quadratic convergence for the intersection points as well, followed by steps where the error suddenly increases close to the solution.
 This happens because for these eigenvalues the right and left eigenvectors are not unique.

 \end{example}

 \begin{example} \rm We take random real $n\times n$ matrices $A$, $B$, $C$ and compare the timings and errors of the computed ZGV points.
 The exact ZGV points to compare with were computed by an additional refinement using Algorithm 4 in quadruple precision.
 For each $n=5,10,\ldots,45$ we solved 10 random problems.
 The comparison of median computational time and median maximal relative error of the obtained ZGV points is presented in Figure \ref{fig:rand5_45}.
+We applied Algorithm 4 to refine the results obtained by Algorithm 1 and Algorithm 3 as well.

 \end{example}